 UCI’s Intercollegiate Athletics Program features 18 sports, with nine men’s teams and nine women’s teams.
 Men’s sports include baseball, basketball, cross country, golf, soccer, tennis, outdoor track and field, volleyball, and water polo.
 UCI’s men’s teams compete in the National Collegiate Athletic Association (NCAA) Division I, and the University is a member of the Big West Conference.
-UCI also competes in the Mountain Pacific Sports Federation (MPSF) in men’s volleyball and the Golden Coast Conference in water polo.
+UCI also competes in the Golden Coast Conference in men's water polo.
 The UCI women’s teams also are members of NCAA Division I and the Big West Conference, competing in basketball, cross country, golf, soccer, tennis, outdoor track and field, volleyball, and water polo.
-Women’s indoor track and field competes in the MPSF.
+Women’s indoor track and field competes in the Mountain Pacific Sports Federation.

 The mission of UCI Intercollegiate Athletics is to facilitate and enrich the education and personal growth of its students through their participation in competitive NCAA Division I athletics.
 Intercollegiate Athletics is committed to the welfare of student-athletes and staff, and advocates an environment that promotes excellence in athletic and academic performance, sportsmanship, diversity, and gender equity.
 Intercollegiate Athletics also supports the University of California’s mission of public service and serves to generate a unifying spirit among students, faculty, staff, and alumni that transcends communities, cultures, and generations.

 The Intercollegiate Athletic offices are located in the Intercollegiate Athletics Building (IAB); UC Irvine Sports website; telephone 949-824-6931.